-Having chosen a property to rent you will be required to complete an application and provide 2 original forms of identification (one should be your current Passport or Immigration document for non EEA or Swiss nationals).
+Having chosen a property to rent you will be required to pay a holding deposit (equivalent to 1 week of the monthly rent), complete an application and provide 2 original forms of identification (one should be your current Passport or Immigration document for non EEA or Swiss nationals).

 References will be sought from your employer and landlord and your credit file will be searched by a licenced credit referencing agency.